 In honor of the first day of summer, Mint gave us some great tips for staying cool.
 I’m here to continue that conversation by telling you to take off your clothes!
 That’s right ladies, we’re going shirtless!
 But first a little mood music:

-You might think you need a 6-pack to rock the bra and shorts look, but you don’t.
-What you need is some confidence and the right garments for you.
-That means you need a good bra top and a flattering pair of shorts.
+You might think you need a 6-pack to rock the bra and shorts look, but all you need is some confidence and the right garments for you.
+That means a good bra top and a flattering pair of shorts.

 For the bra, I suggest you wear something a little more substantial that will not show everything once you get sweaty.
 I admit that I’ll occasionally run shirtless in a cheapy dark colored Target bra, but only when I’m out on the trails and not close to anyone.
 I love my running buddies and they love me, but they don’t want to bear witness to my headlights!

-If you’re on the smaller chested side like me (even when nursing AND pregnant), consider the Oiselle Boise Bra.
-It’s a compression style bra with just enough coverage and it has a wicking layer to keep your ta-tas dry.
+If you’re on the smaller chested side like me (even when nursing AND pregnant), consider a compression style bra with thick enough fabric in the front to keep everything smooth.
+Many nicer bras have a wicking layer to keep your ta-tas dry.
 You won’t look like you’re entering a wet t-shirt contest after your tempo and that’s pretty much what we’re going for!

 For those larger chested among us, we’d opt for something a little more substantial.
-Moving Comfort’s Juno Bra is an awesome choice.
+Moving Comfort (now Brooks) makes an awesome choice in the Juno Bra.
 While normally I’d say the hook and eye worn as outerwear is a little gauche, the cool assymetrical keyhole design of the back totally makes up for the closure element.
 Imagine the awesome tan lines!

 When I’m in my best shape I’ll dare to go there, but it’s maybe 3 months out of the year that I can pull that off.
 When I’m not at my leanest I’ll still go shirtless, but I’ll opt for my (and Clove‘s) old stand-by Nike Tempos or similar shorts with a wider non-pinchy waistband that sits just below the belly button and a loose flattering fit.